 - 25.1.
 If a PC holder or applicant does not accept the IFoA's decision to decline to grant a PC, to grant a conditional PC or to revoke a PC (other than when a PC has been withdrawn or suspended following a direction from an adverse disciplinary finding), the applicant may take the matter to appeal. - 25.2.
-If the Disciplinary and Capacity for Membership Schemes determines that a PC is to be, withdrawn, suspended for a period of time, or that a PC holder may not apply or reapply for a PC for a period of time, then the IFoA will comply with and give effect to that decision. - 25.3.
+If the Disciplinary Scheme determines that a PC is to be withdrawn, suspended, or that a Member should be excluded from holding a PC for a specified time, the IFoA will comply with and give effect to that decision. - 25.3.
 Before entering the appeals process, the applicant may first want to speak with either the Chair or the Secretary of the PCC to better understand the reasons for the decision.